Wanakena, New York

+Climate

 History

 The town was founded in 1902 by cousins Herbert and Horace Rich, founders of the Rich Brothers Lumber Company.
 Rich Lumber purchased 16000 acre on the southwestern shore of Cranberry Lake, and constructed several mills to work the lumber.
 Housing for the millworkers was built in part from lumber salvaged from the company's abandoned Pennsylvania lumber operation with many of these homes still in existence.
 At the height of lumbering & milling activities in Wanakena (1902-1912) there were up to 1500 workers at the Rich Brothers mill and associated industries.
 Prior to leaving the deforested area, Rich Lumber Company donated land to Syracuse University to start the first school in the nation to educate forest rangers and to encourage sustainable forestry practices with the first school built in 1912.
 The Environmental School of Forestry is now part of SUNY and is the oldest Ranger School / School of Forestry in the country.